in Joshua Tree

 Why is the moon important?

-Well, if your goal is stargazing, then you'll want to come near the "New Moon" (once each month - it is the opposite of the Full Moon).
-The New Moon occurs when the moon disappears for a few days and the night skies are left completely dark!
-It is especially dark out East (Arch Rock).
+Well, if your goal is stargazing, then you'll want to come near the "New Moon Phase" (It occurs once each month - it is the opposite of the Full Moon Phase).
+The New Moon occurs when the moon disappears for a few days and the night skies are completely dark!
+It is especially dark out East in the park.

 Do not stare at the moon...